 Dr. Seuss 2702

-Dr. Seuss’s foster:
+Dr. Seuss’s foster reports:

-He doesn't bark, but true to the breed he has an amazing BAY!
-We have only heard him bay twice since we have had him - once when he first saw his German Shepherd foster sibling and once on a walk when he saw a poodle that we wouldn't let him meet.
+He doesn't bark, but true to the breed, he has an amazing BAY!
+We have only heard him bay twice since we have had him - once when he first saw his German Shepherd foster sibling and once on a walk, when he saw a poodle that we wouldn't let him meet.

 He is not touch-sensitive, even while he's eating or drinking.
 This makes it easy to check him over and dry him off after a walk in the rain.

 He enjoys taking walks outside to release some energy.
 After that, he spends about an hour wandering around the house before settling down for a nap.
 However, he truly cherishes sitting peacefully next to his human and receiving affectionate pets, which is undoubtedly his favorite pastime.

 Dr. Seuss LOVES attention and belly rubs and would probably do best with other, smaller dogs who don't mind sharing or even as an only dog.